Iran's Khamenei vows revenge after deadly attack on Shi'ite pilgrims | Law-Order

 Iran's clerical rulers have faced nationwide demonstrations since the death in police custody of Mahsa Amini, a 22-year-old Kurdish woman, on Sept.
 16. Iranians have called for the death of Khamenei and an end to the Islamic Republic during the protests, which have become one of the boldest challenges to the clerical leadership since the 1979 revolution, drawing many Iranians on to the streets.

-Iranian officials said they had arrested a gunman who carried out the attack at the Shah Cheragh shrine in the city of Shiraz.
-State media blamed "takfiri terrorists" - a label Tehran uses for hardline Sunni Muslim militants such as Islamic State.
+Officials said they had arrested a gunman who carried out the attack at the Shah Cheragh shrine in the city of Shiraz.
+State media blamed "takfiri terrorists" - a label that predominantly Shi'ite Iran uses for hardline Sunni Muslim militants such as Islamic State.
 A senior official said the suspected attacker was in critical condition after being shot by police.

 "We have not been able to interrogate him yet," said deputy provincial governor Easmail Mohebipour, quoted by the semi-official Tasnim news agency.
 CCTV footage broadcast on state TV on Thursday showed the attacker entering the shrine after hiding an assault rifle in a bag and shooting as worshippers tried to flee and hide in corridors.